Dipti Patel-Donnelly, MD

 Dr. Orloff is board certified in internal medicine, hematology and medical oncology.
 At the conclusion of his training he joined the faculty in the Hematology/Oncology Division at the Brigham Women's Hospital, Harvard Medical School.

 Dr. Orloff is a member of the American Society of Hematology, the American Society of Clinical Oncology and the American Society of Bone Marrow Transplantation.
-He joined Fairfax-Northern Virginia Hematology-Oncology in 1995 and is the co-director of the Fairfax Stem Cell Transplant Program.
+He joined Virginia Cancer Specialists in 1995 and is the co-director of the Fairfax Stem Cell Transplant Program.

 You will be cared for by not only your transplant physician but by a transplant team.
 The team members include: